skip to main content

 Spectrum encourages new customers to opt for self-install over a pro install.
 You can pick up the equipment from a local Spectrum store or have Spectrum ship the devices to your address.
 After that, you can find instructions online on how to activate the modem.

 But don’t worry—Spectrum’s pro install is still available for new installations for $59.99.
-Spectrum provides you with a separate modem and router or a single wireless gateway, depending on what’s available at the time.
+Spectrum normally provides a separate modem and router, although it has supplied gateways to customers in the past.

 Spectrum Internet contracts

 Spectrum doesn’t enforce contracts.
-Instead, it provides discounted pricing for the first 12 or 24 months of service, depending on the plan.
+Instead, it provides discounted pricing for the first 12 months for internet alone and up to 36 months when you bundle internet with TV and mobile.
 You must keep the service for at least one month to get the discounted price.
-Once the promotion ends, prices increase by at least $20 per month.

 Spectrum Internet: Customer satisfaction